enormandeau/mapcomp/README.md

 ## Exploring Results

-After MapComp finishes, visual plots comparing between linkage maps will be in `04_figures` and a summary of results in `05_results`.
-For more detailed results, one can inspect the file `03_mapped/wanted_loci.info`.
-This file contains the details needed in marker pairs between species, and can be useful to obtain exact locations of marker mapping on the reference genome.
+After MapComp finishes, visual plots comparing the different linkage maps will be found in `04_figures` and a summary of the results in `05_results`.
+For more detailed results, one can inspect the `03_mapped/wanted_loci.info` file.
+This file contains the details of the marker pairs found for each species pair, and can be useful to obtain exact mapping locations of markers on the reference genome.

 Example output image from the tutorial markers and genome:
 ![Alt text](00_archive/tutorial_figure.png?raw=true  "Output Example")